-FREE STANDARD SHIPPING ON ALL PRODCUTS WITHIN THE 48 STATES.
+FREE STANDARD SHIPPING ON ALL PRODUCTS WITHIN THE 48 STATES.

 Couldn't load pickup availability

-Discover how your genetic makeup may affect your body’s response to alcohol with the Genovate Alcohol Intolerance DNA Test.
-Whether you’ve experienced discomfort after a few sips of wine or wondered why a single beer leaves you feeling unwell, this test provides clarity.
+The DNA Alcohol Intolerance Test by Genovate reveals how your genetic makeup affects your body's response to alcohol.
+Whether you've experienced discomfort after a few sips of wine or wondered why a single beer leaves you feeling unwell, this test provides clarity.

 Alcohol intolerance is a genetic condition that affects the body's ability to efficiently metabolize alcohol.
 Individuals with alcohol intolerance may experience adverse reactions such as facial flushing, nausea, dizziness, and increased heart rate after consuming even small amounts of alcohol.